credentials/irma_android_cardemu/README.md

-# irma_android_cardproxy
+# irma_android_cardemu

-The Card Proxy app allows an NFC-enabled android phone to act as a proxy to the IRMA card for services running in the browser of a 'normal' PC.
+This android app emulates an IRMA card.
+Credentials can be issued to it using self-enrollment.

 ## Prerequisites